alvarocaceresmunoz/team-pollinate-get-results/README.md

 Utility script for the TeamPollinATE project (Goulson Lab, University of Sussex)

 # What it does
-1. Gets data of all users from the project database (containig allotment recordings and results from signup surveys)
+1. Get data of all users from the project database (containig allotment recordings and results from signup surveys)
-2. turns it into a local .csv file that can be read by a spreadsheet program (Excel, Google Spreadsheets...)
+2. Turn it into a local .csv file that can be read by a spreadsheet program (Excel, Google Spreadsheets...)
-3. Uploads this file to Firebase Cloud Storage (so
+3. Upload this file to Firebase Cloud Storage (so

 # Requirements
 This script has been tested using the following setup: